CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Being a tot comes with a lot of (necessary) boundaries, but that doesn’t mean your little one can’t get involved in household tasks.
 Meet your curious kiddo at their level with the help of a toddler tower.
 These portable structures give your child a boost (so they can be at counter height) while offering a quasi-enclosed space for them to safely engage in busy work—whether that’s in the kitchen or elsewhere in your home.
 The teaching tool can meet the natural instincts of a child to move, explore and become a part of what’s happening in the household, says Pamela Green, a Montessori educator and the owner of Ananda Montessori, a playgroup based in northeastern Pennsylvania.
 It’s a win-win: They gain autonomy, and you don’t have to perpetually hold them up.

-Ready to have your little one help you stir brownie batter, wash veggies and do other important tasks independently, while you watch?
-Below, browse our favorite designs available to shop now—plus, find out how to incorporate a toddler tower into your family’s living space.
+Ready to have your little one help you stir brownie batter, wash veggies and do other important tasks independently while you watch?
+Based on testing, these are our favorite options to shop now.

 Editorial integrity is at the heart of everything we publish.
 Read about how The Bump develops and reviews all articles, including product reviews.